Best Restaurant Patios in Beverly Hills

 The Roof Garden at The Peninsula Beverly Hills

 On the fifth floor of the stately Peninsula Beverly Hills, resides their poolside restaurant, The Roof Garden.
-Here, Executive Chef David Codney nurtures a rooftop garden, where you’ll find produce and herbs, such as basil, thyme and jalapenos, which are used in dishes both in the restaurant and at other dining outposts throughout the hotel.
+Here, kitchen staff nurture a rooftop garden, where you’ll find produce and herbs, such as basil, thyme and jalapenos, which are used in dishes both in the restaurant and at other dining outposts throughout the property.
 Begin your day with a healthy breakfast option like their Strawberry Banana smoothie or visit for an evening around the fire pit with a glass of the Charred Pineapple Mojito in hand.VIEW WEBSITE

 Sant’olina at The Beverly Hilton

 Sant’olina is a melting pot of Mediterranean cuisine with a Southern California spin.
 Chefs Michael Teich and Burt Bakman combine vibrant herbs and spices to create a healthy menu packed with flavor.
 Each dish tells a different story - from the traditional recipes straight out of the Tel Aviv shuks to the modern Californian touches.